IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 ### Step 4: Create the Makefile
 - Create a Makefile in the "extension" directory.
   - The Makefile is used to define the build process.
-It specifies the module name, extension name, and SQL files.
+It specifies extension name, and SQL files.
 The PG_CONFIG variable retrieves the path to the pg_config utility, which is used to get the necessary configuration for building the extension.

 ```bash
 $ touch Makefile